-- 12.4.1 When authorized to perform Work Foul of Track or otherwise be near railway tracks, Contractor Personnel shall ensure at Contractor Personnel, equipment, and vehicles are kept as far away from railway tracks as practicable, and shall at all times: - (a) be alert to train movements and shall expect the movement of trains, engines, cars, or other mobile Railway Equipment at any time, on any track, and in any direction, even if they appear to be stationary or in storage; - (b) not rely on others to protect them from train movement; - (c) stay at least 15 feet (approximately 5 metres) away from the ends of Railway Equipment when crossing the track; - (d) ensure a minimum of 50 feet (approximately 15 metres) separation prior to crossing between Railway Equipment; - (e) look both ways before crossing tracks, and if clear, walk at a right angle to them. - (f) never climb on, under or between Railway Equipment; - (g) be aware of the location of structures or obstructions where track clearances are close; - (h) not stand on the track in front of an approaching engine, car or other equipment; - (i) when possible, stand at least 20 feet back from the track(s) when there is a passing movement of trains, engines, cars, or other mobile Railway Equipment, to prevent injury from flying debris or loose rigging and shall observe the train as it passes and be prepared to take evasive action in the event of an emergency; - (j) not stand on or between adjacent tracks in multiple track territory when a train is passing; - (k) not walk, stand or sit on the rails, between rails or on the end of ties, unless absolutely necessary.
+- 12.4.1 When authorized to perform Work Foul of Track or otherwise be near railway tracks, Contractor Personnel shall ensure at Contractor Personnel, equipment, and vehicles are kept as far away from railway tracks as practicable, and shall at all times: - (a) be alert to train movements and shall expect the movement of trains, engines, cars, or other mobile Railway equipment at any time, on any track, and in any direction, even if they appear to be stationary or in storage; - (b) not rely on others to protect them from train movement; - (c) stay at least 15 feet (approximately 5 meters) away from the ends of stationary railway equipment when crossing the track; - (d) ensure a minimum of 50 feet (approximately 15 meters) separation prior to crossing between railway equipment; - (e) look both ways before crossing tracks, and if clear, walk at a right angle to them.

+- (f) never climb on, under or between railway equipment; - (g) be aware of the location of structures or obstructions where track clearances are close; - (h) not stand on the track in front of an approaching engine, car or other equipment; - (i) when possible, stand at least 20 feet back from the track(s) when there is a passing movement of trains, engines, cars, or other mobile Railway equipment, to prevent injury from flying debris or loose rigging and shall observe the train as it passes and be prepared to take evasive action in the event of an emergency; - (j) not stand on or between adjacent tracks in multiple track territory when a train is passing; - (k) not walk, stand or sit on the rails, between rails or on the end of ties, unless absolutely necessary.
 As the rail surface can be extremely slippery, personnel must step over the rails when crossing tracks.
 Personnel shall also be aware railway ties can also be slippery and that railway ballast can shift while walking on top of it.
-Situational awareness and use of proper footwear is important; - (I) not remain in a vehicle that is within 50 feet of a passing train unless specifically authorized, or where this is not possible, park the vehicle as far away from the tracks as possible and walk to as safe a distance whenever trains pass.

-(m) keep away from track switches as remotely operated switch points can move Initialed d by 14 unexpectedly with enough force to crush ballast rock.
+Situational awareness and use of proper footwear is important; - (I) not remain in a vehicle that is within 15.2 meters (50 feet) of a passing train unless specifically authorized, or where this is not possible, park the vehicle as far away from the tracks as possible and walk to as safe a distance whenever trains pass. - (m) keep away from track switches as remotely operated switch points can move unexpectedly with enough force to crush ballast rock.
 Personnel shall stay away from any other railway devices they are unsure of.
-Personnel shall not disturb or foul the ballast at any time.
+Personnel shall not disturb or foul the ballast at any time. - (n) Third party work that has a potential to impact rail traffic must take into account machine swing radius, vertical grade differences, overhead work, etc. to ensure it will not impact a passing train; work and equipment must maintain a distance of 15.2 meters (50 feet) of a passing train. - (o) When exiting on track machinery as trains are passing; exit on the opposite side. - (a) use 3-point contact when getting on/off any vehicle, equipment or track unit; - (b) face the vehicle or equipment/track unit when getting on/off - (c) place handheld items onto equipment/track unit or seek help prior to getting on/off - (d) get on/off on the operators side when possible